What does Cinnamon mean?

 How popular is Cinnamon?

-Presented below is the baby name popularity of Cinnamon for girls.
+Presented below is the baby name history of Cinnamon for girls.
 Cinnamon has yet to be ranked in the list so far.
-(Top 1000 Birth Names Statistics, 2014)
+(Top Birth Names, 2014)